-The land use framework used to develop this TMDL was originally developed for the Chesapeake Bay Program Phase V (CBP P5) watershed model.1 The CBP P5 land use Geographic Information System (GIS) framework was based on two distinct layers of development.
+The land use framework used to develop this TMDL was originally developed for the Chesapeake Bay Program Phase V (CBP P5) watershed model.
+The CBP P5 land use Geographic Information System (GIS) framework was based on two distinct layers of development.
 The first GIS layer was developed by the Regional Earth Science Applications Center (RESAC) at the University of Maryland and was based on satellite imagery (Landsat 7-Enchance Thematic Mapper (ETM) and 5-Thematic Mapper (TM)) (Goetz et al., 2004).
-This layer did not provide the required level of accuracy that is especially important when developing the agricultural land uses.
+This layer did not provide the required level of accuracy that is especially important when developing agricultural land uses.
 In order to develop accurate agricultural land use calculations, the CBP P5 used county level U.S. Agricultural Census data as a second layer (USDA, 1982, 1987, 1992, 1997 and 2002).

-Given that land cover classifications based on satellite imagery are likely to be least accurate at "edges," or boundaries between covers, the RESAC land uses bordering agricultural areas were analyzed separately.
-If the agricultural census data accounted for more agricultural use than RESAC's data, appropriate acres were added to agricultural land from non-agricultural land uses.
+Given that land use classifications based on satellite imagery are likely to be least accurate at edges (i.e., boundaries between covers), the RESAC land uses bordering agricultural areas were analyzed separately.
+If the agricultural census data accounted for more agricultural use than the RESAC's data, appropriate acres were added to agricultural land from non-agricultural land uses.
 Similarly, if census agricultural land estimates were smaller than RESAC's, appropriate acres were added to non-agricultural land uses.

-Adjustments were also made to the RESAC land cover to determine developed land uses.
-RESAC land cover was originally based on the United States Geological Survey (USGS) protocols used to develop the 2000 National Land Cover Database.
-The only difference between the RESAC and USGS approaches was that RESAC used town boundaries and road densities to determine urban land covered by trees or grasses.
+Adjustments were also made to the RESAC land use to determine developed land uses.
+RESAC land use was originally based on the United States Geological Survey (USGS) protocols used to develop the 2000 National Land Cover Database.
+The only difference between the RESAC and USGS approaches was that RESAC used town boundaries and road densities to determine urban land use covered by trees or grasses.
 This approach greatly improved the accuracy of the identified urban land uses, but led to the misclassification of some land adjacent to roads and highways as developed land.
 This was corrected by subsequent analysis.
 To ensure that the model accurately represented development over the simulation period, post-processing techniques that reflected changes in urban land use have been applied.

 The result of this approach is that CBP P5 land use does not exist in a single GIS coverage; instead it is only available in a tabular format.
 The CBP P5 watershed model is comprised of 25 land uses.
 Most of these land uses are differentiated only by their nitrogen and phosphorus loading rates.
 The land uses are divided into 14 classes with distinct sediment erosion rates.
-Table 1 lists the CBP P5 generalized land uses and detailed land uses, which are classified by their erosion rates.
-This table also lists the number of acres per land use in the Youghiogheny River watershed.
-Details of the land use development methodology have been summarized in the report entitled "Chesapeake Bay Phase V Community Watershed Model: Tracking Nutrient and Sediment Loads on a Regional and Local Scale" (USEPA - CBP, 2006b).
+Table 1 lists the Phase V generalized land uses and detailed land uses, which are classified by their erosion rates.
+Table 1 also lists the acres of each land use in the Upper North Branch Potomac River Watershed.
+Details of the land use development methodology have been summarized in the report entitled

-1 The EPA Chesapeake Bay Program developed the first watershed model in 1982.
+&lt;sup>1 The EPA Chesapeake Bay Program developed the first watershed model in 1982.
 There have been many upgrades since the first phase of this model.
 The CBP P5 was developed to estimate flow, nutrient, and sediment loads to the Bay.